craig-davis/craig-davis.github.io/_posts/2016-07-10-summer-science-fiction-reading.markdown

     amazon: http://amzn.to/29HVfGZ
     caption: "Coming soon to a movie theater near you!
 Or it should anyway..."
     review: |
         This is a young adult novel, and as such makes this fantastic beach reading!
-This isn't a complicated book, and is a science fiction almost entirely because of the setting in the dystopian future.
-In the US Gulf Coast region, abandoned oil tankers are being dismantled for parts by crews.
+This isn't a complicated book, and is science fiction almost entirely because of its setting in the dystopian future.
+In the US Gulf Coast region, abandoned oil tankers are being dismantled for parts.
 This is the story of a young ship breaker that discovers a boat and a young woman held captive on it.
 I won't ruin the rest.
-He does a great job looking at the extreme poverty of the ship breakers.
-It's fun!
+Bacigalupi does a great job looking at the extreme poverty of the ship breakers, and tells a worthwhile tale of adventure.
   - title: "The Windup Girl"
     author: "Paolo Bacigalupi"
     year: 2015